khofstadter/enhancingaudiodescription.com/_posts/2017-12-07-olivia-gerber-moron-and-agnieszka-szarkowska-ead-presentation.md

 description: You can listen to the presentation Olivia and Agnieszka gave at our conference, in our 7th podcast, titled What Makes a Good Subtitle? - Understanding People’s Views on Subtitling Quality.
 date:   2017-12-07
 image:  '/images/2017-12-07-olivia-gerber-moron-and-agnieszka-szarkowska-ead-presentation.jpg'
+image-alt: 'A photo of Olivia and Agnieszka presenting at our conference.'
 tags:   [event, conference, podcast]
 ---